-When I was a pupil, I dreamed of visiting Egypt (I am a huge fan of their ancient history) and London.
-I understand there is nothing in common between these two places, but dreams don’t have to be logical 🙂 So, I went to London in 2011, and … I was disappointed: everything was so expensive (especially considering by meager salary), it rained all the time, it was gloomy and cloudy, so I didn’t enjoy it at all.
+When I was still studying at school, I dreamed of visiting Egypt (I am a huge fan of their ancient history) and London.
+I understand there is nothing in common between these two places, but dreams don’t have to be logical 🙂 So, I went to London in 2011, and … I was disappointed: everything was so expensive (especially considering my meager salary), it rained all the time, it was gloomy and cloudy, so I didn’t enjoy it at all.
 Then I came across Doctor Who series, and fell in love with the London it showed.
 I went to London again in several years, and I loved it!
 I guess the first impression is not the most important one, after all 🙂 I thought it would be nice to make a list of practical travel tips people should know before travelling to London, so that no one gets as disappointed as I was.
 So, let’s get to some London travel tips! 🙂

 1. Buy all tickets online